 I’m going to start with the biggest (and pretty much ONLY) con regarding these two blenders – their initial cost.
 Yes, each blender will take a chunk out of your wallet, there is no doubt about that – thankfully both have less expensive refurbished options which are LIKE NEW.
 The base housing, jars, cookbooks, tamper (vitamix only) – everything is replaced.
 They also both offer long term payment plans.

 Plus, you get free shipping + exclusive free gifts from Blender Babes!
 CLICK HERE to learn more about our current free gifts offer for purchasing Blendtec or Vitamix blenders through Blender Babes. 🙂

 VITAMIX BLENDERS COST

-Vitamix Blender Black Friday Holiday Sales and Deals! $100 OFF the Vitamix Ascent A2500 and the Vitamix Ascent A3500 – only $379 (note: includes additional $20 savings at checkout for using our link!).
+Vitamix Blender Sales and Deals! $100 OFF the Vitamix Ascent A2500 and the Vitamix Ascent A3500 – only $379 (note: includes additional $20 savings at checkout for using our link!).
 Get $160 OFF the Vitamix Next Generation – only $279.
 SAVE BIG on certified reconditioned Vitamix blenders.
 GREAT deals on 2 of my most recommended blenders – A NEW Vitamix Explorian E310 for only $299 and the Vitamix Explorian E320 – for $269 (includes $20 off for using our Vitamix promo code or link).
-Save an additional $20 off ALL Vitamix Ascent Series blenders by using our Vitamix promo code 06-007974 and links from this website.
+Save an additional $20 off ALL Vitamix Ascent Series blenders (new and reconditioned) by using our Vitamix promo code 06-007974 and links from this website.
 All blender sales made by using the links from this website also include Free Shipping + Exclusive Free Gifts from Blender Babes!
 Hurry, while supplies last.

 PLEASE NOTE: All prices and links below are for Vitamix USA.